erdnaxeli/clip/docs/user guide/first_steps.md

 We said that `NAME` is an argument, that `--help` is an option, and we mentioned _CLI parameters_.
 But what are they?

 !!! note
-    All that will follow are just conventions.
+    All that follows is just conventions.
     They are more often than not respected, but some command may have different conventions, like `tar` which accepts options without hypens.

 ### CLI Parameters